Welthungerhilfe/ChildGrowthMonitor/README.md

 #### Authentication

-Authentication is done via Email-address and password or Google OAuth.
+Users have to be activated by admin to download the current neural networks and upload data

 #### Usermanagement

-Users have to be activated by admin to download the current neural networks and upload data.
-Registration can be done via mobile app or the website via Firebase Functions.

 #### Rights/Roles

-Access to data is granted after scanning the key from a letter of consent of the parents.

 #### Organisations